EkispertWebService/guide-book/docs/detail.md

 ## Detailed API Specification

-Simplified Station Information API is an API which is called at input form of station name in the turorial application([A toy App](/docs/app.md)).
+Simplified Station Information API is called at input form of station name in the tutorial application([A Toy App](/docs/app.md)).

-View at following URL in the browser.
+Open the following URL in the browser.

 ```
 https://api.ekispert.jp/v1/json/station/light?name=渋谷&type=train&key=LE_EeMdKVHwJQSen
 ```

 {% hint %}
-You can use some useful Web browser's extensions for readable JSON.
+You can use some useful Web browser's extensions to make JSON easy and the eyes.
 Note: [Extentions](/docs/extension.md)

 ![img](/img/10.png)